kalmhq/docs/versioned_docs/version-v0.1.0-alpha.5/tut-hello.md

 You've just installed an application on your cluster, modified it, scaled it, and setup routing to make it accessible from the outside world!

-All the heavy lifting is done via kubernetes and istio.
+All the heavy lifting is done via Kubernetes and istio.
 Kalm is simply applying the appropriate configurations to your cluster.
-In fact anyone with familiarity with kubernetes should be able to create the same application configuration with a text editor and `kubectl`.
+In fact anyone with familiarity with Kubernetes should be able to create the same application configuration with a text editor and `kubectl`.
 We encourage this as an _exercise for the reader_.

 ## Next Step